-Rows of kousa line the pan that steams
+Rows of kousa line the pan

-beneath aluminum ceilings.
+and steams beneath aluminum ceilings.

-Steep knee-deep in tomato sauce with
+Steep knee-deep in tomato sauce

-what is known as Arabic spices.
+known as Arabic spices.

-Secret infusions that stuff words back
+Secret infusions stuff words back

-Nobody obtains knowledge of the sumac,
+Nobody obtains knowledge of the sumac

-the red pepper, paprika, or a pinch
+the red pepper or paprika or a pinch

 of something in the tomato paste

-we ingest without second memories.
+we ingest without any memories.

 There is no pastiche fitting for these

-squashes bursting with lamb that is lean
+squashes bursting with lamb

-and considered perfect only for
+lean and perfect only for

 this Easter Sunday.